July 28, 2010

 So, we learn some more about building strong friendships in Christ.

 ● Strong bonds of friendship form when we do not transgress and defraud our brethren.
 We must abstain from all sexual sin.

 ● Strong bonds of friendship grow when we remind our friends that Jesus is the avenger in matters of lustful passion, but also a gracious and compassionate God.

-● We harm our bonds of friendship when we transgress and defraud our brethren by letting loose our lustful passions, and so defraud and transgress our brothers in Christ, and harm our sexual partners in sin.
+● We harm our bonds of friendship when we transgress and defraud our brethren by letting loose our lustful passions, and so defraud and transgress against our brothers in Christ, and harm our sexual partners in sin.
 Ignoring the problems does not make them go away, but rather promotes them through silence and disobedience to God’s Word.

 Application for Today

 Today, I want to remind my friends of Christ the avenger.
-He warns us not transgress and defraud our brothers by committing sexual sin springing from our lustful passions.
+He warns us not to transgress and defraud our brothers by committing sexual sin springing from our lustful passions.
 Today, I want to encourage my friends to heed the solemn warnings of Christ against sexual sin.
 Will you be walking away from sexual sin today?